What makes a SIDS a SIDS

 - –

-The subsequent ECOSOC resolution 1998/38 stressed the need for the CDP to undertake an assessment of the usefulness of a vulnerability index for SIDS as a ‘criterion for the designation of LDCs’.
-The following year, the CDP reported that they would take a development-based approach to vulnerability that aimed to reduce the impacts of poverty, population pressure and the economic forces of globalisation and environmental degradation.
-Vulnerability would be defined as ‘the risk of being negatively affected by unforeseen events’ -—
+The subsequent ECOSOCEconomic and Social Council (ECOSOC) resolution 1998/38 stressed the need for the CDP to undertake an assessment of the usefulness of a vulnerability index for SIDS as a ‘criterion for the designation of LDCs’Least developed countries (LDCs) are low-income countries confronting severe structural impediments to sustainable development.
+They are highly vulnerable to economic and environmental shocks and have low levels of human assets -—

 – ‒